electrikmilk/scpleditor-accounts-files/api-reference/users.md

 **Search all users**
 ----
 Search users by username.
+A counter-part of the /access endpoint.

 Includes user ID for sending to the 'access' endpoint for the owner of a file to add other users as collaborators.
+Supplies a list of 50 users at a time searching by usernames using 'query'.

 * **URL**